tindie/pydiscourse/README.md

 pydiscourse
 ------------
-A Python library for the Discourse API.
+A Python library for working with Discourse.

 Its pretty basic right now but you need to start somewhere.

 Examples